Self-empathy. Self-compassion. What’s the difference between these terms? I’ve been curious about this, and so it’s time to explore.

 Considering these definitions, I think the difference is that self-empathy helps me tune in to what I am feeling, and if I extend it to NVC terms, what I am needing.
 These can be positive or *negative experiences.
 When in self-empathy, I am simply aware of what’s going on inside me.

 Empathy is a component of compassion, but what differentiates compassion is the desire to do something about the suffering.
 When my empathy is extended into action, I’m now feeling compassion.
 This then would mean that when I’m in self-compassion, I’m taking active steps to relieve my suffering.

-With all this in mind, I’m not sure how these two are different.
-I think the act of acknowledging ones feelings and needs is in itself an act of compassion.
 Maybe these terms aren’t different at all.
+I think the act of acknowledging one’s feelings and needs is in itself an act of compassion.
 Perhaps this whole exploration is simply a matter of semantics.
 Another example of why it’s important to look beyond words.
 Because when we really tune in, it’s the silence and stillness that truly connects.
 Words are no longer needed.

 - If you are a teacher curious about self-compassion, or want to learn more about how self-compassion relates to you, please “like” our Self-Compassion for Teachers Facebook page for information and inspiration.
 You’ll also get an explanation about the red thumb you see holding the brick in the picture.

 - This post is a continuation of my blog Compassion Training blog series.
 Although this post doesn’t talk about the impact of compassion on teaching, the intention of the series is to make this connection.